nigelredding/act65.github.io/_posts/LinAlg/2016-9-26-EmbedLinAlg.md

 title: Embedding into linear algebra
 ---

-This post is about why linear algebra is cool.
-It is a powerful language that can easily embed other more interesting languages/systems/grammars/...?
+Linear algebra is a powerful language that can embed other more interesting languages/systems/grammars/...?
 For example, computation, dual numbers, holographic representations, ???
 Others?
 What about graphics, or ??, or